mediamonks/frontend-coding-standards/creating-pull-requests.md

     specific piece of code, add a TODO comment with a link to that issue in the code.
-- When a comment is resolved, especially when doing so through code changes, add a [✅](https://emojis.wiki/check-mark-button/#:~:text=White%20Heavy%20Check%20Mark%20emoji,emoji%20that%20provides%20positive%20reinforcement.)
-  (:white_check_mark:) reply to let everyone know it has been addressed.
+- When a comment is resolved, especially when doing so through code changes, add a [✅](https://emojis.wiki/check-mark-button/#:~:text=White%20Heavy%20Check%20Mark%20emoji,emoji%20that%20provides%20positive%20reinforcement.) reply to let everyone know it has been addressed.
 Some platforms have the ability to 'resolve' a comment that can be used instead.

 ####